 Financial planning means different things to different people.
 To some it may simply mean investments; to others, insurance; to others, a Swiss bank account and a private jet.
 We believe that, at its roots, financial planning is simply making smart decisions about your money with your goals in mind.
-We’ve broken it down into six money decisions you need to make about your finances that apply to you now and in the future.
+We’ve broken it down into six money decisions you need to make about your finances that will apply throughout your financial life.

 As a resident or fellow, this is an easy decision – one that’s already been made for you.
 You are an employee of the hospital and as such you earn a paycheck and receive a W-2 at the end of the year.
 Later on, you might earn income outside of your primary job or practice by speaking, endorsing, moonlighting, or consulting.
 How will you accept this additional income?
 As a sole proprietor?
 As an individual?
 As a corporation?

-These decisions involve how much you spend.
+These decisions involve how much you spend on a typical month-to-month basis.
 What’s important to spend money on?
 What’s not important?
-What are your fixed expenses (mortgage, etc.)?
+What are your fixed expenses (mortgage, utilities, health insurance, etc.)?
 What are your variable expenses (clothing, dining out, charitable giving, etc.)?

 How much do you put into your Emergency Fund?
 When should you start saving?
 How conservative or aggressive are you with your saving habits?
 Should you put money into your retirement plan or save it elsewhere?
 Does it make sense to save first, and then pay off debt, or a combination?